rundeck-plugins/pagerduty-notification/README.md

 ## Configuration

-The plugin requires one configuration entry.
+The plugin only requires the 'service_key' configuration entry.
+There are two optional configurations if you send requests through an egress proxy.

 * service_key: This is the API Key to your service.